ufs-community/land-DA_workflow/doc/source/BuildingRunningTesting/BuildRunLandDA.rst

 Create a Working Directory
 *****************************

-Create a base directory for the Land DA experiment and navigate into it:
+Users can either create a new directory for their Land DA work or choose an existing directory, depending on preference.
+Then, users should navigate to this directory.
+For example, to create a new directory and navigate to it, run:

 .. code-block:: console